If you have recently received penalty points on your driving record, you may be wondering how this will affect your insurance.

 If you are applying for insurance, insurers will ask you for details on any endorsements.
-If you are insured when you are convicted, you may find that your insurer doesn’t ask until you renew your policy.
-However, some insurers will state in their terms and conditions that you must inform them as soon as you receive the points.
+If you’ve already taken out an insurance policy but you receive the conviction during your policy, you may find that your insurer doesn’t ask until you renew your policy.
+However, some insurers will state in their terms and conditions that you must inform them as soon as you get points on your licence.

-If you do not disclose your points to your insurer and then try and make a claim, they can refuse to pay.
+If you do not disclose driving endorsements to your insurer and then try to make a claim, they can refuse to pay.

 What about when my penalty points expire?